safvan-husain/Audio-Player/README.md

 2. Locate the `lib` folder and navigate to `audio_list.dart`.

-3. Modify the `audioFiles` list in `main.dart` to include the paths or URLs of the audio files you want to play.
+3. Modify the `audioFiles` list in `main.dart` to include the paths of the audio files you want to play.
 For example:

    ```dart
    List<String> audioPaths = [